raspberrypilearning/jazzy-jumpers/en/step_9.md

 --- hints ---
 --- hint ---
-The broadcast `new jumper` starts the process all over again.
+The broadcast `new jumper`{:class="blockevents"} starts the process all over again.
 Perhaps you could wait for a few seconds after showing the result, and then broadcast this message?
 --- /hint ---
 --- /hints ---

-+ Can you add a `winning streak` variable to keep track of how many correct jumpers in a row the player has remembered?
++ Can you add a `winning streak`{:class="blockdata"} variable to keep track of how many correct jumpers in a row the player has remembered?
 If they get one wrong, the streak counter should go back to zero.

 + Add a high score variable to keep track of the longest streak.